awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 1. Initialize the middleware with `IotBLE_Init()`\.
 **Note**
 This initialization step is not required if you are running the AWS demos\.
-Demo initialization is handled by the network manager, located at `<amazon-freertos>/demos/network_manager`\.
+Demo initialization is handled by the network manager, located at `<freertos>/demos/network_manager`\.

 ### Low\-level APIs<a name="freertos-ble-init-low"></a>

-If you don't want to use the Amazon FreeRTOS Bluetooth Low Energy GATT services, you can bypass the middleware and interact directly with the low\-level APIs to save resources\.
+If you don't want to use the FreeRTOS Bluetooth Low Energy GATT services, you can bypass the middleware and interact directly with the low\-level APIs to save resources\.

 **To initialize the low\-level APIs**